uprighted-learners/unit-1-article-preview/readme.md

 - [ ] Click the following link to open the wire frame: [Figma Wire Frame](https://www.figma.com/file/QqmQF04L6BbTsJCE88ePxn/article-preview?node-id=0%3A1).
 - [ ] **Note:** This wireframe is not "pixel perfect" so don't stress having it match dimensions exactly.
 We are looking to capture the spirit of the wireframe.
 - [ ] As described in [Hello HTML](https://github.com/uprighted-learners/unit-1-hello-html/blob/main/readme.md) and [Hello Styles](https://github.com/uprighted-learners/unit-1-hello-styles/blob/master/instructions.md), this wireframe maps to semantic divs you need to create.
-See if you can understand the wireframe without referencing the explicit instructions in the previous labs.
+See if you can understand the wireframe without referencing the explicit instructions in the previous exercises.

 ### Styling the divs